Cpt-Dingus/blog-page/docs/Space weather tracking.md

 *An active region containing several sun spots.
 [Source](https://en.wikipedia.org/wiki/Sunspot)*

-An interaction between two parts of a spot, or rarely even between two spots, is called a **Flare** - it happens when magnetic fields interact and rapidly change their polarities.
-When such interactions happen, they tend to happen quite violently while displacing a lot of plasma.
+An interaction between two parts of a spot, or rarely even between two spots, is called a **Flare** - it happens when opposing magnetic fields break and reconnect in lower-energy configurations.
+The excess energy is released in the form of an explosion, which tend to be quite violent while displacing a lot of plasma.
 If there happens to be a lot of plasma above the spot where the flare occurred, it might get violently ejected from the surface - think of it like lighting a dynamite under a bucket.
 An event like this is called a **Coronal mass ejection** (CME) because *Coronal mass* (Plasma) gets *Ejected* from the sun surface.
 Shocking, I know.

 ---